SaraChaskelson/Git_commands_markdown/mySlides.md

 ---

-## <t>5.git push
+## 5.git push

 The command git push is used to transfer the commits or pushing the contect fron the local repository to the remote repository.
 The command is used after a local repository has been modified, and the modifications are to be shared with the remote team members.

 ### 5.1 Pros/cons

-- <g> Far Updated:</g>
-Allows to update the distant databases with the changes made in local reservoirs.
+- **+ Far Updated:** Allows to update the distant databases with the changes made in local reservoirs.

-- <r> Risk to delete changes:</r>
-Incorrect use of the command can cause important changes in the remote reservoir.
+- **- Risk to delete changes:** Incorrect use of the command can cause important changes in the remote reservoir.

 ### 5.2 Coding examples

-- run
+- Run

     ```bash
     git push -u origin [branch]